Coffee Drink

 Key Takeaways

-• 1A cortado is an espresso drink cut with an equal amount of warm, lightly textured milk, served in a small glass.
+• 1A cortado is built around balance: roughly equal espresso and warm milk, usually in a small glass.

 Drink Snapshot